dorler/readme-gen/README.md

   #Readme Generator
-   a backend readmegenerator
+   A backend readme creator

   #Installation Requirements
-  -node and json
+  -please install node and the json package

   #Usage Information
-  -to generate quick and effective readmes
+  -Generates quick readmes for developers to save time on their projects

   #Test Instructions
-  -please watch the following video
+  -pass

+  #questions
+  -dorler